-As reported in Le Figaro, the French business daily, and in other foreign media, but curiously not in the major US media, the US Gross National Debt jumped by $238 billion to $14.580 trillion the day after the debt-ceiling deal was signed.
+The French business daily, Le Figaro, and other foreign media, but curiously not the major US media, reported in big font that the US Gross National Debt jumped by $238 billion in one day, to $14.58 trillion, the day after the debt-ceiling deal was signed.

 The reason for the sudden jump is that the Treasury reversed the numerous actions it had taken since May to keep its official numbers within the limit of the debt ceiling.